Felix Baumgartner: Main jump

 The launch was originally scheduled for 9 October 2012 but was aborted due to adverse weather conditions.
 Launch was rescheduled and took place on 14 October 2012.
 Baumgartner landed in eastern New Mexico after jumping from a then world-record 38969.3 m, falling a record distance of 36402.6 m and parachuting the final 2566.7 m.

 During this descent Baumgartner set the record for fastest speed of free fall at 1,357.64 km/h, making him the first human to break the sound barrier outside a vehicle.
 Baumgartner was in free fall for 4 minutes and 19 seconds, a fall time 17 seconds shorter than the record set during mentor Joseph Kittinger's jump on 16 August 1960.
-Kittinger was also his radio contact during the jump.
+Kittinger was also in radio contact during the jump.

 Two years and 10 days later Baumgartner's altitude record was broken by Alan Eustace.

 Audi Motorsport

 In 2014, Baumgartner decided to join Audi Motorsport to drive an Audi R8 LMS for the 2014 24 Hours of Nürburgring after racing Volkswagen Polos in 2013.
 He underwent another intense physical and driver training session to prepare him for the race.
 He helped the team to a ninth-place overall finish.